New McLaren Artura revealed – all-new hybrid supercar to rival Ferrari F8 Tributo

 The Artura will cost from around £182,500 when it goes on sale in the UK later this year.
 At that price point, it’s around £30,000 more than the previous 570S, and while the rise is rationalised by its heightened performance and spread of ability, the new Artura does verge dangerously close to some full-fat supercar rivals.

-Porsche’s £155,605 911 Turbo S is one such rival that might not share its layout, but is a key rival in terms of performance and capability.
+Porsche’s £155,605 911 Turbo S is a rival that might not share its layout, but is a key rival in terms of performance and capability.
 More traditionally-motivated supercar alternatives like the brilliant Lamborghini Huracan Evo RWD are also priced below at £164,400.
-If a hybridised V6 is a must, Honda’s NSX could also be an alternative at just under £150,000.

 Inevitably, with a few options in place the Artura will easily breach the £200k mark without much persuasion, bringing even more serious alternatives into the game such as the Ferrari F8 Tributo, or even an Aston Martin DBS Superleggera.